 I learned to speak cat early — barn cat, to be precise, since I spent a lot of time at my grandparents’ farm as a kid.

-“Most people look at me dumbfounded when I say that cats are a lot like horses,” observes Lisa Ross-Williams, a natural horse care consultant and associate editor of Natural Horse Magazine.
+“Most people look at me dumbfounded when I say that cats are a lot like horses,” says Lisa Ross-Williams, a natural horse care consultant and associate editor of Natural Horse Magazine.

-“Granted,” she continues, “cats are supreme predators and horses the ultimate prey animal. …However, there are many ways they are alike and perhaps that is why so many horse people are also drawn to cats.”
+“Granted, cats are supreme predators and horses the ultimate prey animal,” she says.
+“However, there are many ways they are alike and perhaps that is why so many horse people are also drawn to cats.”

 Donna Sicuranza, a seasoned horsewoman and executive director of TAIT’s Every Animal Matters in Westbrook, Connecticut, isn’t so sure about that.